lightning-bot/Lightning/README.md

 ## License
 AGPL v3 with additional terms 7b and 7c in effect.
 ```
-# Lightning.py - The Successor to Lightning.js
+# Lightning.py - A multi-purpose bot.
 # Copyright (C) 2019 - LightSage
 #
 # This program is free software: you can redistribute it and/or modify